 - A1 In a space, face a partner and walk forwards and back for 4 beats passing right shoulders, jumping and clapping on the fourth beat.
+Repeat passing left shoulders. - B2 Face partner and jump-twist turning to the right, left, right and left followed by a swing.

-Repeat passing left shoulders. - Q____Q C1 - Join hands with your partner (if hands are crossed they can go straight into a crossed-hand swing) and jump-twist turning right, left, right and left and then swing.
+Join hands with your partner (if hands are crossed they can go straight into a crossed-hand swing) and jump-twist turning right, left, right and left and then swing.